Aldaviva/DryerDuty/Readme.md

 1. Select an existing Service for which you want to publish events, or create a new Service.
 1. In the Integrations tab of the Service, add a new Integration.
 1. Under Most popular integrations, select Events API V2, then click Add.
-1. Expand the newly-created Integration and copy its **Integration Key**, which will be used to authorize this program to send Events to the correct Service.
+1. Expand the newly created Integration and copy its **Integration Key**, which will be used to authorize this program to send Events to the correct Service.

 <a id="dryerduty"></a>
 ### DryerDuty